 Verifiable Credential compliance

-BCdiploma and walt.id will provide you with a Verifiable Credentials validation service, allowing you to verify your Verifiable Credentials’ compliance with the necessary specification and standards.
+BCdiploma and walt.id have provided a Verifiable Credentials validation service, allowing you to verify your Verifiable Credentials’ compliance with the necessary specification and standards.

 BCdiploma helps you issue Verifiable Credentials

 Since 2017, BCdiploma has been dedicated to the development of blockchain-based online certification technologies, supporting companies and institutions wishing to digitize their formally issued key documents, university degree diplomas or qualification certificates.
 The company’s easy-to-use interface and customizable service make it a piece of cake handling the sometimes arduous task of creating Verifiable Credentials (VCs).

 With BCdiploma, you can issue Verifiable Credentials on the European EBSI blockchain, obtaining a guarantee of total security and the opportunity to participate in an innovative project bringing together various major players.
 The creation of a digital degree certificate for every student of the University of Lille, a leading contributor to the ESBI Infrastructure for the French government, is a great example of how an institution can rethink its entire identification, certification and verification model.

 Now’s the time to enter the era of blockchain with BCdiploma!